BitcoinDesign/Guide/guide/payments/contacts.md

 imagesImportAddress:
     - file: lightning-address-input
       alt: Modal showing that a Lightning address was detected on the clipboard
-      caption: A modal is shown when an address has been imported via the clipboard, QR code scan, link click, etc.
+      caption: A modal is shown when an address has been imported via the clipboard or other methods.
     - file: lightning-address-input-add-contact
-      alt: Modal showing that a Lightning address was detected, with the 'Add contact' tab active
+      alt: Scren for selecting a contact
-      caption: The user has switched to the "Add contact" tab.
+      caption: The user has tapped "Add contact" and then taps "+" to add a new contact.
     - file: lightning-address-input-new-contact
       alt: Contact screen with the Lightning address assigned
       caption: The new contact is created with the address associated.